 During the past year, Norwegian Customs has consulted with several industry actors on how the transition to digital reporting before or at border crossings should be implemented.
-The new system is gradually introduced, until 2024, when direct transport is discontinued and digital reporting is introduced for all modes of transport in January 2025.
+The new system is gradually introduced, until March 2025, when direct transport is discontinued and digital reporting is introduced for all modes of transport.

 Norwegian Customs has currently introduced digital customs for a limited number of commercial actors at Svinesund and Ørje.
 Many will be familiar with this concept as express clearance.
 That solution will be transferred to a new platform and will be continued as part of digital customs as of November 2022.